 The Basic Build:

 This is the basic build for a Brigand archer.
-As I said before, after this you can basically do whatever the hell you want.
+As I said before, after this you can basically do whatever you want.

 The Full Build: